najmie14/najmie14/readme.md

-# Hi there, I's Najmie, S.Kom. 👋
+# Hi there, I'm Najmie, S.Kom. 👋

 Welcome to my GitHub profile!
 I’m a Bachelor of Computer Science graduate in Business Intelligence with extensive experience in logistics monitoring and administrative operations.
 Here’s a bit more about me: